t-regx/t-regx.github.io/docs/whats-the-point.md

 }
 ```

+Furthermore, T-Regx throws different exceptions for different errors:
+- SubjectNotMatchedException
+- InvalidPatternException
+- FlagNotAllowedException
+- GroupNotMatchedException
+- NonexistentGroupException
+- InvalidReplacementException
+- InvalidReturnValueException
+- MissingSplitDelimiterGroupException
+- InternalCleanRegexException

+They all extend `CleanRegexException` though.

+Further, furthermore, if you pass an invalid data type to any of the T-Regx methods, `\InvalidArgumentException` is thrown.

 ### It's explicit

 Poor design of PHP `preg_*` methods does not make them really descriptive.
 Someone who's not familiar with it will probably